 But while the 32-year-old has an aggressive nature inside the Circle, she’s incredibly compassionate outside of it.

 “I’m a very emotional person.
-This is one of my weaknesses,” she reveals ahead of her contest on Sunday, 31 March at the Ryogoku Kokugikan.
+This is one of my weaknesses,” Xiong says.

 “Nothing will change the things that are born in my blood.
 Even when I told myself to be tougher and cold-blooded, I couldn’t do it.”

-“My greatest motivation is my parents, family, and friends who love me for who I am,” she explains.
+“My greatest motivation is my parents, family, and friends who love me for who I am,” she says.

-Like the giant panda, she is mostly isolated.
-Though she is supported by her teammates during practice, she spends a lot of the time alone with her thoughts when she is away from the gym.
+These days, Xiong is away from those friends and family while training at Evolve MMA in Singapore.
+Although she’s supported by her teammates during practice, she spends a lot of time alone with her thoughts outside of the gym.

-“I think every sportsman is different, but I feel lonely constantly,” she admits.
+“I think every sportsman is different, but I feel lonely constantly,” Xiong says.

-Her dedication to success in ONE Championship – and the sacrifices she is willing to make along the way – come back to her caring outlook on life, and go beyond her own personal triumphs.
+Xiong’s dedication to success and the sacrifices she’s willing to make are due to her caring outlook on life and go beyond her personal triumphs.

-“My idea of life is to help more people,” says the Bali MMA representative.
+“My idea of life is to help more people,” the Chinese star says.

 “[I think], ‘When you were young, you wanted to help others, but you have failed because you don’t have the power.’

-“How can I achieve this?” she asks.
-“I must continue learning and improving myself before I’m strong enough to help others.”
+“I must continue learning and improving myself before I’m strong enough to help others,” she says.

-It may benefit Xiong to have more focus on her next assignment in the cage, but it is her nature to care.
-Without that side of her, she would not be “The Panda” fans know and love today.
+It may benefit Xiong to focus solely on her upcoming World Title defense against the woman who is looking for redemption, but it’s her nature to care.
+Without that side of her, she wouldn’t be “The Panda” fans know and love today.

-“I want to have a better record and performance so that more people know mixed martial arts in China,” Xiong concludes.
+“I want to have a better record and performance so that more people know mixed martial arts in China,” Xiong says.